jobayer977/javascript-interview-questions/README.md

  ### 1.1 Can I redeclare let and const variables?

-## Can I redeclare let and const variables?

 No, you cannot redeclare let and const variables.
 If you do, it throws below error

 ```properties